Dino Prižmić: 2023: First ATP win & Challenger title, Davis Cup, top 155 debuts

-2024-2025: Grand Slam and Top 125 debuts
+2024-2025: Major, Top 125 debuts, NextGen Finals

 At the Australian Open, Prižmić defeated Mariano Navone, Duje Ajduković and Aziz Dougaz to qualify for his first Grand Slam.
 In his Grand Slam main-draw debut, Prižmić faced defending champion and world No. 1 Novak Djokovic, winning 16 games and saving 6 match points before losing in four sets in a four-hour match; it was the longest first-round match in Djokovic's Grand Slam career.

-He received a special main draw entry at the 2024 BMW Open in Munich under the NextGen programme for players under 20 ranked in the top 250 but later withdrew.
+He received a special main-draw entry at the 2024 BMW Open in Munich under the NextGen programme for players under 20 ranked in the top 250 but later withdrew.

-Following back-to-back Challenger titles at the 2025 Zagreb Open and at the 2025 Bratislava Open Prižmić returned to the top 175 on 16 June 2026, moving 77 spots up in the singles rankings on 16 June 2025.
+Following back-to-back Challenger titles at the 2025 Zagreb Open and the 2025 Bratislava Open, Prižmić returned to the top 175 on 16 June 2026, moving 77 spots up in the singles rankings on 16 June 2025.
 He became just the second Croatian, with Mario Ančić, to win three Challenger titles as a teenager.
-Ranked at a career-high of world No. 124, Prižmić qualified for the main draw of a major for the second time at the 2025 US Open.
+Ranked at a career high of world No. 124, Prižmić qualified for the main draw of a major for the second time at the 2025 US Open.

-Ranked No. 122 at the 2025 Chengdu Open where he also received a NextGen special main draw entry, Prižmić defeated Térence Atmane.
+Ranked No. 122 at the 2025 Chengdu Open where Prižmić also received a NextGen special main draw entry, Prižmić defeated Térence Atmane.

+In November, the Croatian officially qualified for the 2025 Next Gen ATP Finals.

+2026: Masters debut & first top 10 wins, top 100

+Prižmić qualified for his first Masters main draw at the 2026 BNP Paribas Open and defeated Tristan Schoolkate for his first Masters win.

+In Madrid, playing through qualifications, Prižmić upset fourth seed Ben Shelton in the second round to record his first top-10 win, before losing to Tomas Martin Etcheverry in the next round.

+Ranked No. 79, he also qualified for Rome, where he defeated Marton Fucsovics.
+In his second-round meeting with third seed Novak Djokovic, he recorded his first top-5 win.
+He reached the round of 16 of a Masters 1000 for the first time with a win over 31st seed Ugo Humbert.
+As a result, he reached a new career-high ranking of No. 68.